FAQ: How Do You Covert Property into an S-Corporation?

 How to Account for the Contributions

 My reader’s question was how to properly account for the contributions of property from his Schedule C sole proprietorship to his S-corporation.
 According to IRS Publication 551, the company's basis in the donated property is the smaller amount of either its fair market value or the shareholder's adjusted basis.
 Adjusted basis is the original cost of the property plus any improvements, plus any purchase costs, plus any selling costs, minus any depreciation.

-In the scenario above, I donated my relatively new computer, only six months old, to a newly-formed S-corp.
-I must calculate two numbers to figure out the value of my capital contribution and to calculate the company's basis for depreciation: the fair market value of the computer and the computer's adjusted basis.
-Here are two examples.
+In the scenario above, you donated my relatively new computer, only six months old, to a newly-formed S-corp.
+You must calculate two numbers to figure out the value of my capital contribution and to calculate the company's basis for depreciation: the fair market value of the computer and the computer's adjusted basis.

 The computer was my personal property.
 I did not use it as business property and did not claim any depreciation on it.
 I bought the computer for $2,000, which included costs for shipping and tax.
 My adjusted basis in the computer would be as follows:

 $2,000 original cost + $0 improvements + $0 purchase costs because shipping and tax were already included in the purchase price + $0 selling costs - $0 depreciation = $2,000 adjusted basis.

 Next, I have to find out the fair market value of my computer.
 I’d check various websites such as eBay and craigslist.
 I might find out that my computer model is selling for around $1,500 in good condition.
 If I were to sell my computer this way, I could expect to get about $1,500 for it.
 So this is the FMV of my computer.

 When I donate my computer to my S-corp, the computer is valued at the lesser of its adjusted basis or its fair market value.
 The value of the computer is $1,500 because that is the lesser of these two figures.
 My capital account is increased by $1,500 and the corporation can use $1,500 as its basis for depreciating the computer.